God promised Israel deliverance from their enemies

 In God’s covenant with the nation of Israel, He promised national deliverance from their enemies saying, “The LORD will cause your enemies who rise against you to be defeated before your face; they shall come out against you one way and flee before you seven ways” (Deuteronomy 28:7).
 And the Lord fulfilled His promise in delivering them from their national enemies, such as Egypt, Midian, Philistia, Assyria, and Babylon.

 But this promise was conditional on the nation’s obedience to Him.
 He said, “if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the Lord your God will set you high above all nations of the earth…But… if you do not obey the voice of the Lord your God… all these curses will come upon you…” (Deuteronomy 28:1,15).
 As long as the nation of Israel was obedient to God, He was faithful to His promise.

-The Scriptures stress that the Savior would appear, “to give his life a ransom for many” (Matt.
+And the Scriptures stress that the Savior would appear, “to give his life a ransom for many” (Matt.
 20:28).
-Israel was not only a nation in need of deliverance from sin (Luke 1:68, 77), It was also a nation, a “chosen people” in need of freedom from their enemies (v.
+Israel was not only a nation in need of deliverance from sin (Luke 1:68, 77), it was also a nation, a “chosen people” in need of freedom from their enemies (v.
 71).
-So, the prevalent idea of the Messiah as a political savior was not altogether wrong.
+So, the prevalent idea of the Messiah as a political savior was not wrong.

 In His service,